 Right to Left (RTL) Layout

-Because Arabic is written right to left, Arabic websites and products are designed with the elements of the page aligned to the right hand side.
+Because Arabic is written right to left, Arabic websites and products are designed with the elements of the page aligned to the right-hand side.

-Users on Arabic language sites start from the top right corner of the page, scan across the top and then scan down the right hand side of the content.
+Users on Arabic language sites start from the top right corner of the page, scan across the top and then scan down the right-hand side of the content.

-Despite the differences in layout, users across the board exhibit the same behavioural patterns regardless of the alignment of the site.
+Despite the differences in layout, users across the board exhibit the same behavioral patterns regardless of the alignment of the site.
 They pay more attention to the beginning of the content, scan for headlines and subheadings that match what they’re looking for as they scroll down the page and for the most part will be less and less engaged the further down they scroll.

-However, while user behaviour on RTL websites is a mirror of LTR websites, it doesn’t necessarily follow that designing an Arabic language interface is simply a question of mirroring every element of the site.
+However, while user behavior on RTL websites is a mirror of LTR websites, it doesn’t necessarily follow that designing an Arabic language interface is simply a question of mirroring every element of the site.

 Logos and icons are a good example of elements that should sometimes keep their LTR alignment on RTL websites.
 If your users have a degree of familiarity with a particular logo or icon, then it makes sense to keep the same orientation to make recognition easier.

 When determining whether the orientation of an icon should be mirrored or kept the same, consider whether there is a user expectation for the icon to look a certain way.
-Also think about whether changing the icon’s alignment has an effect on the metaphor it’s communicating.
+Also, think about whether changing the icon’s alignment has an effect on the metaphor it’s communicating.